 I joined the local chamber of commerce in hopes of growing contacts for my business and thereby getting customers.
 When I found that they needed a volunteer, I jumped right in!
 The chamber provided a schedule I had missed and a usefulness in an office with little stress, no deadlines, no worries about having to sit or stand for too long.
 I met lots of people and had many opportunities.
 One included photographing for the chamber and later the opportunity as a paid photojournalist for the local newspaper.
 I really enjoyed this part of my life because I was helping; I was learning new things; and I was making some extra money.

 After my husband’s death I had the money to make improvements on the house.
-Last year I sold it to buy a condominium.
+In 2014 I sold it to buy a condominium.
 No yard to rake and cut, lower power bills, and less space to keep clean.